Albert G. Winterhalter

 Albert Gustav Winterhalter (October 5, 1856 – June 5, 1920) was an admiral in the United States Navy.
 He was commander in chief of the U.S. Asiatic Fleet from 1915 to 1917.
 He could speak or read eleven languages by the time he was appointed to command the Asiatic Fleet.

 Biography

 He was born in Detroit, Michigan, on October 5, 1856, to John Winterhalter.
 Winterhalter was appointed to the U.S. Naval Academy from the First Congressional District of Michigan, graduating in 1877.

 Winterhalter lost an eye to an archery accident in 1877.

 Winterhalter spent much of his career in scientific posts.
-He was assigned to the United States Naval Observatory from January 1885 to November 1889, during which time he served as the United States delegate to the International Astrophotographic Congress in Paris, France, and visited the principal observatories of Europe.
+He was assigned to the U.S. Naval Observatory from January 1885 to November 1889, during which time he served as the United States delegate to the International Astrophotographic Congress in Paris, France, and visited the principal observatories of Europe.
 His report on the tour was published in 1889.
 He was also responsible for the Naval Observatory Exhibit at the Chicago World's Fair in 1893.

 While stationed in San Francisco in 1896, he married Broadway actress Helen Dauvray.